Roundup · Updated: August 2026

 Pro

-One of the few in its class with public per-seat pricing, a usable free tier, and AI writing plus scoring built into the database.
+One of the few in its class with public per-seat pricing, a genuinely usable free tier, and AI writing plus scoring built into the database itself.

 Con

-The credit model has no rollover, and the AI is only as good as the underlying record, so garbage in still means garbage out.
+The credit model has no rollover, and the AI is only as good as the underlying record, so a thin or stale record still means a thin or stale email.

 02